 Numerous predictions about AVs have been published in the last 10 years, and many of them have failed to come true.
 But changes are inevitable, and in a couple of decades driverless cars won’t be so futuristic after all.

 One cannot expect that all fantastic forecasts about robotic cars will come true, but even if a third of them materialize, traveling by car will become much more affordable.
 Curious about the economic impact of self-driving cars or want to share other ways of how self driving cars can save money?

-Ask Intellias – a master in finding smart solutions for car manufacturing companies – how driverless technology can reduce your costs today.
+Ask Intellias – a powerhouse of smart autonomous solutions for car manufacturing companies – how driverless technology can reduce your costs today.